 Here is where I made a mistake….I forgot to get my phone unlocked before I went!
 I tried when in Australia, begged my phone company (who I was actually still paying the contract to even though I wasn’t using it!) but they were no help whatsoever.
 What I ended up doing was buy a really cheap phone, and a pre paid Optus sim.
 So many people panic about getting a sim card in Australia, it works exactly the same as in the UK!
 Just pick a provider, buy a SIM card, figure out what you want eg. more data more calling minutes, and top it up!
 Optus and Telstra are the 2 biggies, either is fine but you can check the respective websites to see if there are any special offers.

 Don’t pay anyone to “find you a job”, you are an adult and you can do it yourself.
 Would you pay some stranger in your home country to write your CV, or arrange you interviews?
 No, so you don’t need to do it in Australia!
 Just as you would at home, walk the streets, look for adverts, hand out your CV, check Gumtree and hostel notice boards, speak to managers and owners, and something will come up I promise!
+Check out this post on common working holiday jobs for inspiration.
 Don’t put pressure on yourself to find something straight away or you will end up taking any job, which is why I say make sure you have enough money!
 If you can find farm work, then you’re earning money and collecting days for your 2nd year, as well as doing a job you probably wouldn’t do at home!